axibase/jabber-client/jabber-test-echo/README.md

-# Test for discovering MUC service
+# Test for resending received messages

 This sample application is aimed to forward back all of the messages received with XMPP (Jabber) protocol.